Oleksandr-Ukrainian/LexiCodeBundler/README.md

 ADDITIONAL FUNCTIONALITY:

 Added Unbundle, added MD files support for Obsidian, so you can backup your projects without the bulk of PNG, Gif, MP4 and other files, only MD text!
+(P.s. all settings are stored in memory!)

 ✅ 3 quality updates done, keep going!
 ---